oreo21/shell_D05/readme.txt

-Reo-lly Amazing-ish Shell
+A Shell-ish Shell
 by Reo Kimura

 Features:
 	Forks and executes commands!
 	Parses multiple commands on one line!
-	Redirects using > and < but only one of either can be used per entry Pipe usage limited to one per entry
+	Redirects using > and < but only limited to one (either) per entry Pipes using | but limited to one per entry
 	Guaranteed to do something!

 Attempted: